CloudLabsAI-Azure/Terraform-workshop/Terraform/01 - Basics/Guide.md

 ## Task 3: Declare input variables

-In this task you create `variables.tf` and `terraform.tfvars` so that environment-specific values (resource group name and Azure region) are kept separate from resource definitions.
+In this task you will review `variables.tf` and update `terraform.tfvars` so that environment-specific values (resource group name and Azure region) are kept separate from resource definitions.

 1. Open the **`variables.tf`** and review the file the contents: